nescobedo/responsive-og-news-site/README.md

 This is a site theme that I designed for Drilling Data in 2015.
 It's a responsive update to their desktop only site.

 It's made up of over 40 templates.
 Mostly HTML/CSS besides some very minor Javascript.
 PHP is used only for templating purposes to include re-usable elements (header/footer/etc).
 For this client, I would create these types of coded templates to pass off to the back-end development team.
 This would enable rapid site development between myself and the product owner.

+The links in the main navbar work - use the Template dropdown to access every template.

 This design uses the awesome Museo Sans Rounded font available here: https://www.myfonts.com/fonts/exljbris/museo-sans-rounded/